hexinfra/gorox/README.md

   Fork this repository and contribute your patch through Github Pull Requests.

-  By contributing to Gorox, you agree to release your code under the BSD License that you can find in the LICENSE.md file.
+  By contributing to Gorox, you MUST agree to release your code under the BSD License that you can find in the LICENSE.md file.